alexqfredrickson/lydia/README.md

 1. Download the lydia GitHub repository.
 2. `pip install eyeD3` and `pip install discogs_client`.
-3. Update the config.json file (below).
+3. Create a config.json file at the project root (see below).
 4. Let lydia loose

 ### config.json